Vegetable Chow Mein Recipe

 Instructions

-• Mix the ingredients for the sauce together in a bowl and keep aside.
+• Prepare the ingredients.
+Air fry the cubed tofu at 400 degrees F for 15 minutes on a foil-lined tray.
+Mix the ingredients for the sauce together in a bowl and keep aside.
+Cook the noodles al dente per manufacturer's instructions.

 How to stir-fry the Vegetable Chow Mein: